redek91/redek91/README.md

 ### I'm Manuel also known as Redek

-- 👨‍💼 I'm currently working for *ACS DATASYSTEMS* as a *full stack developer*
 - 🔭 I’m currently working on *.NET MAUI applications*, *nodejs* and *Unity3d games*
 - 🌱 I’m currently learning *Rust*, *Golang*
 - 💬 Ask me about the weather